ryoheiyasuda/FLIMage_public/README.md

 * For additional DLL files and their source codes you may want, please contact Yasuda lab (Ryohei.yasuda@mpfi.org).

 * Sutter or Thorlab linear stage controls and other hardware controls.
-Thorlab hardware needs DLL files.
-You should be able to do direct coding for the serial command too.
+You need DLL files and configure them.
+Contact Florida Lifetime Imaging LLC (http://www.lifetime-imaging.com/).

 * Tag-lens:
 It is possible to scan in Z-axis extremely fast (~200-1000KHz) with taglens.
 This feature is still under development.
+You need to add DLL.

 * Resonant scanning:
 We are aiming to implement it in next version.